jmon828/SOC-Automation-Lab/Part 3: Configuring TheHive and Wazuh Server/Configuring TheHive and Wazuh Server.md

 Now Go back into Wazuh Portal and Now you should see an active Agent
 ![image](https://github.com/user-attachments/assets/f2cc5b9d-adaf-4096-a2bd-45ddecf3ddaf)

 Now that we have a client reporting into Wazuh.
-We can not query for events!
+We can now query for events!
 ![image](https://github.com/user-attachments/assets/e5646e84-4e9b-4082-895a-b11a81376740)